 For St. John's semester programs in Europe, the first CMP session will take place during orientation.
 Then in weeks 3, 8 and 13 of the program, students will participate in group meetings, led by a local staff member, which will challenge them to reflect on and synthesize elements of intercultural learning—both at the theoretical level, and in terms of their real, lived experiences in their new home cities and during their independent exploration beyond.
-Different activities and methodologies will be used in each of these meetings in order to support the cumulative learning taking place at each stage of the semester.
+Different activities and methodologies will be used in each of these meetings in order to support learning at each stage of the semester.

 We strongly recommend that you do not purchase non-refundable tickets, and encourage you to purchase trip cancellation insurance in the event that you are unable to participate in your program due to last-minute changes in your situation, for example, family emergencies, a change in academic status or inability to secure an entry visa in time for the program.

 When to arrive at the airport in U.S.: